RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/ssl_localhost/README.md

+# Setup Kafka broker with SASL_PLAIN and TLS bound to localhost

 This directory contains `docker-compose.yml` along with pre-generated certificates for TLS bound to IP `localhost`.

 ## Description of files in this directory